lizavolkova/pet-gallery/README.md

 "Most people find out about us from internet searches.
 We need this page to appear towards the top of search results."

 ## Solution
-I decided to use a CSS-grid to create a custom masonry style layout without having to use any external libraries.
-In order to keep the page SEO optimized, I use webpack to compile an index.html file with all the necessary markup for the app to run, and search enginge to index.
+In order to keep the page SEO optimized, I use webpack to compile an index.html file with all the necessary markup for the app to run, and search enginges to index.
-I then lazy load all the images as they scroll into view, to keep the page load time low and will and then as each image is loaded, I render them into the masonry grid.
+I then lazy load all the images as they scroll into view, and make sure that there is no page-blocking JS, which keeps the page laod time hight.

 In order to create a scalable project, I broke down the html, js, and scss files into separate components and use webpack to compile everything into one js, css, and html file.
 Additionally, I have added ESLint and Stylelint into the project to keep consist code standards across all files.

+To create the scattered grid, I decided to use a CSS-grid to create a custom masonry style layout without having to use any external libraries.
+It is optimized to cause minimal reflows and lazy loads images, however I'm sure it can be optimized further.
+There is also a different animation that run when opening and closing the modal on mobile vs desktop devices, which creates a slightly better UX across the two formats.
+You can also notice that large devices will blur the background when a modal opens, but smaller devices will not.
+This was intentional since blur is an intensive operation that when testing, was causing performance issues on phones.

 ### Supported browsers/devices
 This app has been tested on the following environments:
 - iPhone X: Chrome and Safari